hyperledger/bevel/docs/source/architectureref.rst

 Configuration Management
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Configuration management involves automation of scripts and ad-hoc practices in a consistent, reliable and secure way.
-Configuration Management enables operators to set-up DLT networks idempotently by using minimum configuration changes.
+Configuration Management enables operators to set-up DLT/Blockchain networks idempotently by using minimum configuration changes.

 The Blockchain Automation Framework utilizes Ansible for configuration management.
 Ansible features a state driven, goal oriented resource model that describes the desired state of computer systems and services, not the paths to get them to this state.
 No matter what state a system is in, Ansible understands how to transform it to the desired state (and also supports a "dry run" mode to preview needed changes).
 This allows reliable and repeatable IT infrastructure configuration, avoiding the potential failures from scripting and script-based solutions that describe explicit and often irreversible actions rather than the end goal.